Last Updated on January 14, 2022

 They say money can’t buy happiness—nor can it guarantee freedom from addiction.
 If anything, money could even contribute!

 For decades, Americans have been fed a one-dimensional depiction of alcohol abuse.
 As a result, most of us share an unflattering mental image of problem drinkers as unkempt winos who, unable to sustain stable careers or relationships, typically end up on the streets or in jail.

-“A big misconception is that you have to be the victim of tons of trauma to become addicted,” said Sara Miller, one of Ria Health’s coaches.
+“A big misconception is that you have to be the victim of tons of trauma to become addicted,” said recovery coach Sara Miller.
 She noted that alcohol dependence often stems from years’ worth of challenges, whether big or small, which build up like “one thousand paper cuts.”

-And get this: contrary to widespread belief, upper-class drinkers (as measured by household income) are actually the MOST likely to drink heavily and frequently, compared to their lower-class peers.
+And get this: contrary to widespread belief, upper-class drinkers (as measured by household income) might actually be MORE likely to drink heavily and frequently3, compared to their working-class peers.